 - The group activities are a mix of cognitive therapy, fitness, mindfulness, trauma-informed yoga and nutrition.
-Group therapy uses cognitive behavioral therapy and cognitive processing therapy to teach participants how to manage the PTSD symptoms, to help them process their trauma(s) and to improve their functioning at home and at work.
+Group therapy uses cognitive processing therapy to teach participants how to manage the PTSD symptoms, to help them process their trauma(s) and to improve their functioning at home and at work.

 - Individual therapy sessions with a psychologist use tools such as prolonged exposure, cognitive processing therapy or cognitive behavioural (CBT)to help process participant’s trauma(s) and improve functioning.

 - The return-to-work planning is coordinated by an occupational consultant who meets with participants, case managers and employers (as warranted and with participant permission) and communicates with other Boreal team members.

 The Resilient Living™ Trauma Day Treatment Program also includes family PTSD education sessions where loved ones can learn about PTSD and explore strategies to be helpful and take care of themselves.